frbird/tappecue-prometheus/README.md

 ```sh
 docker compose up -d
 ```
 That's it!!!
-The container will mount the config.yaml file and start polling the Tappecue API for an active session.
-When a session is found it will start checking for probe data.
-This data is exposed as prometheus metrics on the port you mapped in the docker-compose.yaml file.
+The container will get its configuration from the specified environment variables, or from the config.yaml file, and start polling the Tappecue API for an active session.
+When a session is found it look for active probe data.
+This data is exposed as Prometheus metrics that can be scraped like any other Prometheus data.

 ### Running The Script Directly
 If you going to run the script directly you'll need to do the following: